aniketmaurya/fastpages-blog/_posts/2020-07-26-fastapi-tf-webapp.md

     return response
 ```

-Now we will create an api `/predict/image` which supports file upload.
+Now we will create an API `/predict/image` which supports file upload.
 We will filter the file extension to support only jpg, jpeg and png format of images.

 We will use Pillow to load the uploaded image.